 But the real problem lies elsewhere – where is the product innovation needed to differentiate from competitors?

-When was the last breakthrough banking or insurance retail product in retirement funding?
+When was the last breakthrough banking or insurance product in retirement funding?

-The ageing population is now the new uncontested growth market until 2050 (globally), yet there is a lack of responsible financial products for retirement funding.
+The aging population is now the new uncontested growth market until 2050 (globally), yet there is a lack of responsible financial products for retirement funding.

 The financial needs of this cohort of Customers is just not being adequately met by financial institutions.

-Any opportunity that presents a growth market that is uncontested white-space is a sweet-spot for profitability.
+Any opportunity that presents a growth market that is uncontested white-space is the sweet-spot for profitability.